Q&A with Arletha Williams Livingston 17EMBA

 Morehouse School of Medicine

-Q: Why did you decide to pursue an MBA program?
+Q: Why did you decide to pursue an Executive MBA degree?
 What skills were you hoping to gain or changes were you hoping to make professionally?

 Q: Talk about your experiences at Goizueta.
 How did the program meet or exceed your expectations?